 Commitments

 We are a COLLECTIVE of advocates, lawyers, social workers, activists, researchers, and teachers.
-Most of us have been incarcerated, many of us have experienced domestic violence, and all of us are committed to deeply participatory work by and with impacted women.
+Most of us have been incarcerated, many of us have experienced domestic violence, and all of us are committed to deeply participatory work by and with impacted WOMEN.
 Our shared commitments include a deep LOVE and appreciation for the gifts that each of us brings.
 We ground our work -- legal, research, resource building, organizing, advocacy -- in the knowledge held by the women most impacted by domestic violence and the carceral state, and we bring a strong INTERSECTIONAL lens attentive to how racism, classism, and sexism intersect in the criminal legal system.

 “It is crucial that this project is rooted in the perspectives of those most impacted; when given a chance, those impacted have the understanding that can lead to solutions, movements, education, law.”